carla-simulator/carla/Docs/build_linux.md

 make launch
 make PythonAPI

-# Run an example script to test CARLA.
+# Press play in the Editor to initialize the server, and run an example script to test CARLA.
 cd PythonAPI/examples
 python3 spawn_npc.py
 ```